 What made me return to Grow for a second week was knowing that I’d found a haven where I could be with people who understood me and didn’t criticise me or judge me – Jo

-Grow is a community-based organisation that has helped thousands of Australians recover from mental illness through a unique program of mutual support and personal development.
+Grow is a community-based organisation that has helped tens of thousands of Australians recover from mental illness through a unique program of mutual support and personal development.
 Grow was established in Sydney in 1957.
 The founders were drawn together by their first-hand experience of mental illness.
 The wisdom they gained in helping each other to overcome life’s challenges and recover from mental illness was carefully recorded and forms the basis of the unique Grow Program.

 Grow Groups meet weekly and vary in size from three to ten members, and are run by seasoned ‘Growers’ who have taken a voluntary leadership role within the Group.